Senate approves bill to avert national default, sending it to Biden’s desk

 Just four Democrats voted against the measure: Sens.
 John Fetterman (Pa.), Ed Markey (Mass.), Jeff Merkley (Ore.), Elizabeth Warren (Mass.), along with Bernie Sanders (I-Vt.).

-Treasury Secretary Janet Yellen warned congressional leaders that the federal government might run out of money on June 5 and if Congress didn’t raise the debt ceiling by Monday it could cause an economic catastrophe.
+Treasury Department Secretary Janet Yellen warned congressional leaders that the federal government might run out of money June 5; if Congress didn’t raise the debt ceiling by then, it could cause an economic catastrophe.

+Biden said in a statement Thursday night he would address the country Friday and looks “forward to signing this bill into law as soon as possible.”

+“No one gets everything they want in a negotiation, but make no mistake: This bipartisan agreement is a big win for our economy and the American people,” he said.

 Senate Republican Leader Mitch McConnell (Ky.) hailed the legislation as a major win for Republicans.